There are a variety of options to make payments to the IRS and state(s) when a balance is due.

 Some states allow taxpayers to pay amounts owed online directly from their state website via debit/credit card or EFT (Electronic Funds Transfer).
 Additional fees may apply.
 Visit your state website for payment options.

-Can I use my refund to pay the amount I owe on my return?
+Can I use my refund from one return to pay the amount I owe on my other return?

 The IRS and State Department are separate entities.
 Any payments owed to either is strictly between the Taxpayer and that particular taxing authority.
 You can not make direct payments to the IRS and/or state agency through your account unless you select that option during the e-file process.
 Also, you are not able to have your Federal and/or state refund directly pay the amount due for the other agency.